 A Touch of Darkness

 Mixing and matching colors helps create some high energy and complexity in a the space.
 We often include darker hues on islands and hutches.
 It can be a navy or a charcoal grey.

 Dark stains over cherry are a standby, colors that remind you of the depth of a cup of Espresso.
 Interesting woods like walnut and mahogany are beautiful, with or without stain.Sometimes adding just a few notes of a darker shade helps to ground a kitchen color scheme and add gravitas to the room.
 While these are not color/wood combinations that you might opt to use for all your cabinets, kitchens can handle infusions of bold color, when used judiciously.

 Typically our clients opt for rich wood floors in medium and darker stains that make light colored cabinets stand out and add the perfect dose of warmth and character.
 Here, a charcoal grey island gives a burst of color that really works for this room.

 We take pleasure in being able to order not only high end custom cabinets, but semi-custom cabinets as well, in just about any color.
 It opens up the possibilities immeasurably!

-This year's color palette from Benjamin Moore includes Cloud White, OC-130.
-It's creamy, and feels a little warmer than a "white white".
-Simply White and Dove White are the other two top BM off-whites we love.
+This year's color palette from Benjamin Moore includes White Heron.
+It's a subtly grayer white, which goes nicely with some of the new LG quartz counters than a"white-white".
+Simply White, Dove White, and Chantilly Lace are three other BM off-whites we love.
 Calming hues such as these can be a real mood-enhancers.